eegg/school-policies-and-procedures/staff-handbook-discipline.rst

 ############################

-1. Written records of each disciplinary process will be kept by the employer.
-These records may include:-
+Written records of each disciplinary process will be kept by the employer.

-2.
+These records may include:

-1. the complaint against the employee;
+* the complaint against the employee

-2. the employee’s defence;
+* the employee’s defence

-3. findings made and actions taken;
+* findings made and actions taken

-4. the reasons for actions taken;
+* the reasons for actions taken

-5. whether an appeal was lodged;
+* whether an appeal was lodged

-6. the outcome of the appeal;
+* the outcome of the appeal

-7. any grievances raised during the disciplinary procedures; and
+* any grievances raised during the disciplinary procedures

-8. subsequent developments.
+* subsequent developments

-3. The employers shall regard records as confidential and will be kept no longer than necessary in accordance with the Data Protection Act 1998.
+The employers shall regard records as confidential and will be kept no longer than necessary in accordance with the Data Protection Act 1998.

-4. Copies of meeting or disciplinary hearing records, will normally be given to the employee including copies of any formal minutes that may have been taken.
+Copies of meeting or disciplinary hearing records will normally be given to the employee including copies of any formal minutes that may have been taken.
 The employers, in certain circumstances, however, (for example to protect a witness) might withhold some information.

 Legal basis